HackYourFuture/post-grad-ed/Week3/README.md

 It's time for another technical assignment!
 If you've been doing the other one, you might've noticed how similar it is to the homeworks you've been doing within the HackYourFuture program.
 It's only bigger than you're used to.

-Go back to [the list](./../technical-assignments/README.md) and choose another one.
+Go to the second [list](./../technical-assignments/w3-w4) and choose a new technical assignment.
+Be sure you and your team member agree on the same one.

 You're now 50% in!
 You're doing great!
 Let's continue this week with the third part of the course.